 Interested in a video instead of reading?
 Watch below!

-The Schwarzkopf Jet Star, operated by what we can only assume was the owner’s son pushing the buttons, was really having a great time, was the first coaster of the trip.
+The Schwarzkopf Jet Star, operated by what we can only assume was the owner’s son pushing the buttons who was really having a great time, was the first coaster of the trip.
 From the legendary Anton Schwarzkopf, one of the most renowned coaster designers ever, this portable model that had more than 10 duplicate models manufactured beginning in the ’60s used to be seen along the Jersey Shore, Coney Island, Knobel’s amusement park in Pennsylvania, and other spots around the World; however, there are few left operating today.

 The Schwarzkopf delivered in every way possible, scary head-choppers, great speed, terrifying turns that were low to the ground, it was great.
 The Ghost Train was up next, with a fun little queue with some challenging obstacles before the cart ride through the dark began.